AnthonyNicklin/meat-free/README.md

 # UX

-Starting with a mobile first design approach to this project I started creating mockups and wireframes for mobile and small screens.
+Starting with a mobile first design approach to this project I started by creating mockups and wireframes for small screens.
 I then moved onto creating mockups and wireframes for medium and larger screens.
 The design of the site is cool, cheeky and fun.

 Mockups and wireframes can be viewed via this link -